clarson469/fariaJS/README.md

 Both of these will be added to regularly, basically as I think of them / write them.

 ## Why is it called fariaJS?
 I like books, I like _The Count of Monte Cristo_, and the crazy priest who helps Edmond when he is jailed is called Abbé Faria.
-This library is meant for helping devlopers.
+This library is meant for helping developers.
 It makes sense...